 The type of syrup you use may also be dependent on your budget.
 If you plan to make batches and batches of this homemade maple fudge to give as gifts for Christmas you may want to use the less expensive pancake syrup.

 What is the difference between pure maple syrup and pancake syrup?

 - Pure maple syrup is most often made by extracting xylem sap from sugar maple, red maple, or black maple trees which is then boiled down so that most of the water evaporates leaving just a rich-tasting syrup.

 - Pure maple syrup can be quite expensive.

-- Pancake syrup is popular due to is budget friendly price tag.
-It’s usually much less expensive than pure maple syrup.
+- Pancake syrup is popular and it has a budget-friendly price tag.
+It's usually much less expensive than pure maple syrup.